 - Alban Way, Hatfield (at Branch Close, Ground Lane and Foxhollows), and

 - Forge Orchard, Hertford Road, Digswell (keyholder access only)

 Aims for the Orchards

 The orchards are overseen in partnership with our Tree Warden group.
-If you would like to get involved with planting, growing and enjoying fruit trees, please join the Tree Wardens and you will be invited to all working groups, talks and training sessions.
+If you would like to get involved with planting, growing and enjoying fruit trees, please join the Tree Warden Scheme and you will be invited to all working groups, talks and training sessions.
 Tree Warden tasks include:

 - monitoring protective guards, fencing, ties and stakes

 - observe flowering and fruiting

 - eating fruit!